tkw1536/ggman/README.md

 It manages all git repositories inside a given root directory, and automatically sets up new repositories relative to the URLs they are cloned from.
 The root folder defaults to `~/Projects` but can be customized using the `$GGROOT` environment variable.
-The root directory can be echoed using the command `ggman root`.
+The root directory can be echoed using the command alias `ggman root`.

 For example, when `ggman` clones a repository `https://github.com/hello/world.git`, this would automatically end up in `$GGROOT/github.com/hello/world`.
 This works not only for `github.com` urls, but for any kind of url.